Bob Spiers: Life and career

 Throughout the 1980s, he worked on a number of programmes, of particular note being Channel 4's anthology comedy series The Comic Strip Presents... and the BBC sketch shows French and Saunders and A Bit of Fry and Laurie.
 He began his association with writer Steven Moffat in 1989, directing over half of the episodes of the teen comedy drama series Press Gang (1989–1993) for the ITV network.
 According to Moffat, Spiers was the "principal director" taking an interest in the other episodes and setting the visual style of the show.
 Spiers particularly used tracking shots, sometimes requiring more dialogue to be written to accommodate the length of the shot.
 The other directors would come in and "do a Spiers".
 Spiers then directed all twelve episodes of Moffat's sitcom Joking Apart (1993, 1995).
 The show won the Bronze Rose of Montreux and was entered for the Emmys.

 His association with comedians Dawn French and Jennifer Saunders from directing their sketch show led to him working on individual projects from each of them during the 1990s.
 With French he worked on the macabre comedy anthology series Murder Most Horrid, with some episodes written by Moffat (such as "Overkill").
 He helmed Saunders' Absolutely Fabulous throughout the decade, the show having originated in a sketch from an episode of French and Saunders which had also been directed by Spiers.
 Absolutely Fabulous won Spiers his second BAFTA award.

 Spiers directed the pop group the Spice Girls in their film Spiceworld (1997).
 He had been working in America on the Disney film That Darn Cat at the peak of the Spice Girls' popularity, and was unaware of the group when first offered the job of directing Spiceworld until friend Jennifer Saunders advised that he take it.
 He arrived at a meeting with them in a New York hotel unaware of what they looked like.
 He also directed two episodes of the Australian ABC series The Adventures of Lano and Woodley.

-He died of cancer in December 2008 in Widecombe, Devon at a family home after a long illness.
+He died of cancer on 8 December 2008 in Widecombe, Devon at a family home after a long illness.